bitmxittz/Full-Comiplation-Guide/bmxt_daemon_windows.md

-## Compile And Run Bitmxittz Daemon Wallet On Linux
+## Compile And Run Bitmxittz Daemon Wallet On Windows

 #### 1. Pre Installers